scareyo/homelab/README.md

 ### deploy-seraphim

-Seraphim cluster (4-node Minisforum MS-01) will be booted and Harvester will be installed via PXE boot
+Seraphim cluster (4-node Minisforum MS-01) will be booted and Talos will be installed via PXE boot.
+After installation, it will be bootstrapped and services will be deployed with Argo CD

-- `s-snake`
+- `s-snake  - control plane`
-- `s-hawk`
+- `s-hawk   - control plane`
-- `s-bear`
+- `s-bear   - control plane`
-- `s-shark`
+- `s-shark  - worker`

 #### Requirements

 1. All nodes must be powered off
-2. Ansible host is connected to the Service VLAN
+2. Ansible host is connected to the cluster VLAN
 3. Target machines should be able to access the following host ports:

     - `67/udp   (DHCP)`